 Did you acquire your data with BD’s FACSDiva software?
 Compensate during acquisition?
 No problem!
 FlowJo can read FACSDiva data files and apply the compensation matrix you used at the time of acquisition automatically.

 Current BD FACSDiva version 6.x can export data two ways; “Export Experiment” or “Export FCS files”.
 We highly recommend exporting as digital FCS3.0 data: 18 bit resolution (262,144 channels).

 Older BD FACSDiva versions – you may sometimes wish to export as Experiment.
 Some of the older versions transposed the compensation matrix.
 Not all keywords modified after acquisition will be exported from Diva, but you can fix this by copying/pasting a spreadsheet of your keywords to label the data in FlowJo.

 If you do not wish to use advanced compensation or biexponential transformation settings, then export your data as FCS2.0.
-FCS2.0 files will have less information than FCS3.0 data, so they may be faster.
+FCS2.0 files will have less information than FCS3.0 or FSC3.1 data, so they may be faster.
 However, the information lost with FCS2.0 data is rarely worth the minor increase in performance.

 Import to FlowJo

 Data exported from the BD FACSDiva software (except FCS2.0 files) is saved in linear (no log or biexponential scaling), uncompensated format.
 If the data was compensated during acquisition, this compensation matrix is included in the data file (in FlowJo, it is referred to as the Acquisition matrix).